Whoaa512/starred/README.md

 - [liady/ChatGPT-pdf](https://github.com/liady/ChatGPT-pdf) - A Chrome extension for downloading your ChatGPT history to PNG, PDF or a sharable link
 - [ehmicky/modern-errors](https://github.com/ehmicky/modern-errors) - Handle errors in a simple, stable, consistent way
 - [mojolicious/mojo.js](https://github.com/mojolicious/mojo.js) - :unicorn: The Mojolicious real-time web framework for Node.js
-- [chkas/easylang](https://github.com/chkas/easylang) - An easy programming language that runs in the browser
 - [acss-io/atomizer](https://github.com/acss-io/atomizer) - A library to create small, reusable CSS that scales as your website grows.
 - [cube-root/directory-serve](https://github.com/cube-root/directory-serve) - CLI tool to send and receive file on a network to a server
 - [grpc/grpc-web](https://github.com/grpc/grpc-web) - gRPC for Web Clients